Mac-007/Pytorch-Tutorial/README.md

 ### .Creating Custom Datasets and DataLoaders in PyTorch for Training.ipynb
 - **Description:** Creating Custom Datasets and DataLoaders in PyTorch for Training.ipynb
 - **Key Topics:** Custom datasets, custom DataLoaders

+### PyTorch Implementation of a U-Net Model for CT Image Segmentation.ipynb

+- **Description:** Implementation of the U-Net model for segmenting CT images, specifically tailored for medical image analysis.
+- **Key Topics:** U-Net architecture, image segmentation, custom dataset handling, and model evaluation.

 ## Getting Started